Do you need exercise to lose weight?

 Bottom line........👊

--If your goal is to lose weight, intermittent fasting could work for you – but, simply because it results in a calorie reduction.
-So a standard calorie reduction diet could be just as successful.
-It is really about finding an approach that allows you to stick to a reduced intake most easily.
+If your goal is to lose weight, intermittent fasting could work for you, but it simply reduces your calorie intake.
+So a standard calorie-reduction diet could be just as successful.
+It is really about finding an approach that makes it easiest for you to stick to a reduced intake.
 Some people prefer to have two very strict days in the week and then 5 days of more relaxed eating.
-Others find that limiting their eating window helps to prevent excess evening snacking for example, whilst others find it preferable to moderately reduce their food intake every day.
+Others find that limiting their eating window helps prevent excessive evening snacking, whilst others prefer to reduce their food intake moderately every day.

 1. You are constantly hungry:....🥪